Power186/Tic-tac-toe/README.md

 # Tic-tac-toe
-Tic tac toe game with random AI
-## Console Tic tac toe with an AI that selects random boxes
+Console Tic tac toe with an AI that selects random boxes
 ## Built with:
 * Kotlin
 * IntelliJ IDEA